Slava/peliblog/content/bye-meteor.md

 ![pre new logo](/images/meteor-crew.png)

 Next week is going to be my last week at Meteor!
-I am leaving the job I love so my much, the company and community I have been living every day for the past two and half years.
+I am leaving the job I love so much, the company and community I have been living every day for the past two and half years.
 The next years of my life will be an exciting journey through American university life at MIT, the culture of hacking and engineering.
 Here is my goodbye post.